4 Year Planninig

 August & September

-ü If applicable, obtain information about retaking the ACT, sign up, and retest.
+ü If applicable, obtain information about retaking the SAT, sign up, and retest.

 ü Visit your counselor and declare any change in post high school plans